Skip to content

 Scholarships

 Do you need any financial help?
-If you intend on studying this programme, you can apply for a Centre for Sport Science and Human Performance Scholarship.
-More information and applications forms are available here.
+If you intend to study in this programme, you can apply for a scholarship.
+More information about specific sport scholarships is available here.

 Wintec graduations celebrate students’ unique journeys to success